fiscafusca/cloud_simulator/README.md

 ## Results

 The results of the simulations are contained in the .csv files contained in the csv folder.
 They can be visualized by running the Python notebook Simulations_results.ipynb.
-To do so, follow these steps:

-- If you do not have Jupyter installed, open a terminal and type:
+If you do not have Jupyter installed, follow the right installation instruction for your operating system among the following:

-   - if you are on Linux:
+- If you are on Linux:

 ```
 sudo apt-get install jupyter
 ```

-   - if you are on macOS:
+- If you are on macOS:

 ```
 brew install jupyter
 ```

-   - if you are on Windows, you need to download and install Anaconda.
+- If you are on Windows, you need to download and install Anaconda.

+After you have installed Jupyter/Anaconda:

 - Open a terminal (or Anaconda prompt for Windows) in the project root folder and type: